jcarrasqueira/jcarrasqueira/README.md

 - 🎓 I have a Bachelor's Degree in Computer Sciences Engineering.
 - 💡 Always curious to learn more, not only in the tech industry.
 - 👀 I'm interested in Java, Javascript, Full-Stack Development, Mobile and Game Development.
-- ⚛️ Currently learning React ...
+- ⚛️ Currently taking a master's degree in cybersecurity...
 - 📚 When i can i just enjoy reading a good book, listening to music, drawing.

 # Contacts